TutorSP/FIT/README.md

 # FIT
-FIT: Forecasting Intensity and Track of Tropical Cyclones in Bay of Bengal using Deep Learning on INSAT-3D Satellite Images
+FIT: Forecasting Intensity and Track of Tropical Cyclones in Bay of Bengal, a two-branched hybrid Deep Learning architecture modeled on INSAT-3D Satellite Images and Best Track data
 <br><br>
-<i>Description</i>: Using INSAT-3D satellite images of tropical cyclones in BoB and values of estimated central pressure (ECP) and maximum sustained wind speed (MSW) from RSMC reports by India Meteorological Department (IMD), a 2-way hybrid deep learning model is trained to forecast the intensity and track of TCs simultaneously.
+<i>Description</i>: Using INSAT-3D satellite images of tropical cyclones in Bay of Bengal (BoB) and values of estimated central pressure (ECP) and maximum sustained wind speed (MSW) from RSMC reports by India Meteorological Department (IMD), a 2-way hybrid deep learning model is trained to forecast the intensity and track of TCs simultaneously.
 <br><br>
 <i>Code files</i>:
 <br>